$T$-equivariant disc potential and SYZ mirror construction

 \section{Abstract}

 We develop a $G$-equivariant Lagrangian Floer theory and obtain a curved $A_\infty$ algebra, and in particular a $G$-equivariant disc potential.
 We construct a Morse model, which counts pearly trees in the Borel construction $L_G$.
 When applied to a smooth moment map fiber of a semi-Fano toric manifold, our construction recovers the $T$-equivariant toric Landau-Ginzburg mirror of Givental.
-We also study the $\bS^1$-equivariant Floer theory of a typical singular SYZ fiber (i.e. a pinched torus) and compute its $\bS^1$-equivariant disc potential via the gluing technique developed in \cite{CHL18,HKL}.
+We also study the $\bS^1$-equivariant Floer theory of a typical singular fiber of a Lagrangian torus fibration (i.e. a pinched torus) and compute its $\bS^1$-equivariant disc potential via the gluing technique developed in \cite{CHL18,HKL}.